 Electronic System for Travel Authorization

 Since January 2009 the US has had the Electronic System for Travel Authorization (ESTA), a system that was implemented to mitigate security risks concerning those who travel to the US by air or sea (travelers entering by land, such as via Canada, do not need to file an ESTA application).
 This pre-authorization system applies to citizens of approximately three dozen countries that fall under the Visa Waiver Program.
 This process requires that you register specific information online, prior to entering the US.
-Information required includes details such as your name, current address and passport information, including the number and expiration date, and details about any communicable diseases you may carry (including HIV).
+Information required includes details such as your name, current address and passport information, and details about any communicable diseases you may carry (including HIV).
 It is recommended that you fill out the online form as early as possible, and at least 72 hours prior to departure.
 You will receive one of three responses:

 - 'Authorization Approved' usually comes within minutes; most applicants can expect to receive this response.